 Board of Directors

-In Charlotte, Robinson has been on the boards of various organizations, including being the Founder of the Levine Museum of the New South.
-She presently serves on the boards of the Charlotte Mecklenburg Library Foundation and the President’s Council of Central Piedmont Community College.
-She has won various awards in her hometown, including being named Woman of the Year in 1988 and receiving the UNC–Charlotte Distinguished Service Award and the Arts and Science Council’s Lifetime Commitment Award.
-She is also a member of the Board of the National Humanities Center, located in the Research Triangle.
+In Charlotte, Robinson has been on the boards of various organizations, including being the founder of the Levine Museum of the New South.
+In addition to the CDS board, he presently serves on the boards of the Charlotte Mecklenburg Library Foundation and the President’s Council of Central Piedmont Community College.
+Robinson has won various awards in her hometown, including being named Woman of the Year in 1988 and receiving the UNC–Charlotte Distinguished Service Award and the Arts and Science Council’s Lifetime Commitment Award.
+She was also a member of the Board of the National Humanities Center from 1999 to 2017.